gbroques/freecad-rotations/README.md

 ### [Euler Angles] to [Axis–angle representation]

 > The following formula doesn't work if the rotation matrix is symmetric!
+For example (-90, 0, 180) in (yaw, pitch, roll) or (z, y, x).

 #### Three Elemental Rotation Matrices